ssmirr/appdev-chapters/minimal-javascript.md

 First of all, compare your experience learning JavaScript for the first time to when you learned Ruby for the first time.
 How did it feel this time around to learn about variables, string interpolation, arrays, arguments, `split`, etc?

-So much easier, right?
+_So_ much better, right?
 This was, for me, one of the best things about learning Ruby.
 After learning (the friendly, welcoming) Ruby and building some applications in Rails, and through that getting a pretty good understanding of programming _concepts_ (variables, conditionals, loops, objects, methods, arguments, etc) — my second[^second_lang] language was _so much easier_, and the third was even easier still.

 Conversely, every language has some distinctive characteristics about it that will change the way you _think_ and make you better at your previous languages.
 Welcome to being a polyglot programmer 🙌🏾